-Although the name may be reminiscent of a region in northern Italy, Palforzia is an oral immunotherapy (OIT) candidate set to become the first FDA approved treatment for food allergy.
+Although the name may be reminiscent of a region in northern Italy, Palforzia is an oral immunotherapy (OIT) candidate that has become the first FDA approved treatment for food allergy.
 Here is an FAQ describing what it is, what it treats, how it is used, and how it sets the stage for other food allergy treatments.

 What is Palforzia?

-Palforzia is the brand name of an oral immunotherapy (OIT) candidate currently awaiting US Food and Drug Administration (FDA) approval to be marketed in the United States.
+Palforzia is the brand name of an oral immunotherapy (OIT) that has received US Food and Drug Administration (FDA) approval to be marketed in the United States.
 The drug was formerly known as AR101 while it was being developed and undergoing clinical trials.

 Who is Palforzia intended to treat?

 Palforzia is intended to treat children ages 4 to 17 that have been diagnosed with a peanut allergy.
 It is estimated that 2.2% of children in the US are allergic to peanuts.

 Is Palforzia a cure for peanut allergy?

 No. Palforzia is designed to reduce the frequency and severity of allergic reactions for those suffering with peanut allergy who may accidentally be exposed to peanuts.